-The Sony a6000 is a mirrorless camera that was first released in 2014; since then, it’s become a favorite camera of travel bloggers.
+The Sony a6000 is a mirrorless camera that was first released in 2014.
+Since then, it’s become a favorite camera of travel bloggers.
+The camera is lightweight and easy to use and a good option for bloggers who want the highest quality photos for social media and their articles.
 The camera is lightweight and easy to use.
 Its automatic settings are great for when you’re just starting out, but you can also shoot in manual mode once you’ve learned a bit more about photography.

 Sony Lenses I Recommend: